 The eco-municipality framework, based on the system conditions of The Natural Step (cyclical resource flows, relying on current solar income, strength through ecological, economic and social diversity), are presented in Toward a Sustainable Community: A Toolkit for Local Government (University of Wisconsin Extension: 2013).

 An environmental justice framework aims to make sure that pollution does not have a disproportionate impact on any group of people, and that all people benefit from equal levels of environmental protection and have opportunities to participate in decisions that may affect their environment or health.
-An MPCA map of Areas of Concern for Environmental Justice and Met Council Place-Based Equity Research allows users to identify Census tracks where additional consideration or effort is warranted to evaluate the potential for disproportionate adverse impacts.
-LMC helps cities work on race equity awareness-raising, planning and implementation through the Center for Social Inclusion's Governmental Alliance on Race Equity (GARE).
-See also Sustainable Connecticut's Equity Toolkit.
+An MPCA map of Areas of Concern for Environmental Justice and Met Council Place-Based Equity Research allows users to identify Census tracts where additional consideration or effort is warranted to evaluate the potential for disproportionate adverse impacts.
+Overlay these areas of concern with known locations of brownfield sites, fossil fuel extraction, production and transmission facilities, concentrated animal feedlots, waste treatment and incineration facilities, chemical inducing and air-polluting manufacturing, etc.

-Achieve 2-star rating and adopt a sustainability plan or other implementation plan and/or goals and document concrete actions taken toward achieving them; work with LMC on race equity training & planning.
+Achieve 2-star rating and adopt a sustainability plan or other implementation plan and/or goals and document concrete actions taken toward achieving them.
 Report adopted energy or climate plans under BPA 6.5.
 Report adopted equity plans under BPA 24.7.
 Report adopted resiliency plans under BPA 29.2.

 Who's doing it

 Bemidji - 3 star